ohgrmait/odin-recipes/README.md

 ## Technologies
 - ***Git***
 - ***CLI***
+- ***CSS***
 - ***HTML***
 - ***GitHub***

 ## Self Reflections
 This whole process was very stimulating.
 I learned a lot of stuff like setting up the project, using the command line interface, the basics of git, foundational knowledge of HTML, the proper way to use commit messages, writing a README, and publishing/viewing the project on the web.

+An update: I updated my knowledge and added a bit of CSS.
+This included the use of different kinds of selectors, ways to group and chain selectors, and combinators.
+This also had various different CSS properties related to color, background-color, typography properties, etc. Lastly, I kept in mind the CSS cascade, inheritance and rule order.

 ## Acknowledgements
 - Credit for images and text goes to [Allrecipes](https://www.allrecipes.com/) and [Wikipedia](https://www.wikipedia.org/) respectively.